Pre-Application Planning Advice for Agents/Developers

 We aim to provide our advice in writing within:

 - 10 working days following a meeting

 - 20 working days for written advice requests only

 When the response requires additional advice from other Council services and on occasion preliminary views from Planning Committee Members this may cause a delay.
 If this occurs we will keep you informed.

 We make a charge for this service.
-Please refer to the Council Fees and Charges.
+Please see the Council Fees and Charges document.

 The fee is non-refundable and can be paid by:

 - Cheque made payable to Southend Borough Council